Originally published on: April 6th, 2017. Last modified on October 5th, 2021

-Faecal incontinence or bowel incontinence is more common than you would think.
+Faecal incontinence – also known as bowel incontinence – is more common than you would think.
 Unfortunately, it is a subject which is still not as openly talked about as it should be.
 Bowel incontinence affects over 53 million people in Europe making it more prevalent than many well-known diseases such as asthma or diabetes.

 What is Faecal Incontinence?